omkaracharya/AgileBot/Design/Design.md

 **3. Subflows**

-    [S1] Provide the list of team members and stories
-    [S2] Provide possible story assignments
+    [S1] Provide the list of team members, their quota and stories [S2] Provide possible story assignments
     [S3] Create a sprint plan
     [S4] Post the link

 **4. Alternative Flows**